Distance-time graph inquiry

 Inquiring into contexts

 These are the questions and comments of a year 10 class at Magdalen College School (Cambridge, UK).
 The students used the regulatory cards to direct the inquiry towards devising contexts for the graph.
-Luke Pearce, the class teacher, reports on the inquiry in a post on his blog and you can view slides that show the course of the inquiry here.
+Luke Pearce, the class teacher, sent Inquiry Maths the slides of the lesson, which show the course of the inquiry.

 Open inquiry in year 7